 Before you go hiking, backpacking or camping, it’s crucial that your dog knows some obedience.

-Trust me, you won’t be able to enjoy your trip if your dog doesn’t know how to sit, walk on a leash properly or has no recall!
+Trust me, you won’t be able to enjoy your trip if your dog doesn’t know how to sit, walk on a leash properly or has no recall, even if you’re not planning to go off-leash!

 Pick a good campsite